zenginerler/Python/README.md

-# Misc
-Python
+# Intro to Python Programming

-github tutorial for my friends
+Basic python tutorial for my mentees